RenYang-home/NTIRE21_VEnh/README.md

 [[Fixed bit-rate]](https://data.vision.ee.ethz.ch/reyang/test_fixed-rate_release.zip)
 [[Info]](https://data.vision.ee.ethz.ch/reyang/data_test_2.xlsx)

-The NTIRE 2021 challenge evaluates methods in the **RGB domain**.
-Hence, please convert the mkv videos to png images for test and evaluation:
+The NTIRE 2021 challenge compresses videos in the **YUV domain** and evaluates results in the **RGB domain**.
+The following commands can be used to convert the videos to the YUV and RGB domains, respectively.

 ```
+ffmpeg -i xxx.mkv -pix_fmt yuv420p xxx.yuv
 ffmpeg -i xxx.mkv ./xxx/%3d.png
 ```